grok.org.uk:/#

 Implements per-connection scrubbing of HTTP requests.

-NOTE: Only HTTP requests are currently inspected.
+Note: This code has not been thoroughly tested.
+Only HTTP requests are currently inspected.